mia-platform/documentation/docs/fast_data/configuration/projections.md

 ## Create a Projection

-To create a new Projection, open the **Projections** section in the Fast Data group of Mia-Platform Console, then select an existing System of Records or [create a new one](#create-a-system-of-records).
+To create a new Projection, open the **Projections** section in the Fast Data group of Mia-Platform Console, then select an existing System of Record or [create a new one](#create-a-system-of-records).

-Inside the System of Records page click the `Create new Projection` button on the top-right corner of the page and insert a Projection Name for the new Projection inside the pop-up displayed.
+Inside the System of Record page click the `Create new Projection` button on the top-right corner of the page and insert a Projection Name for the new Projection inside the pop-up displayed.
 After that, the new Projection details page will be displayed.

 In order to finally create the new Projection, you will need to save the configuration.